Fluorescence-Tools/tttrlib/README.md

 PicoQuant (PQ) and Becker & Hickl measurement devices/cards or TTTR files in the open Photon-HDF format.

-8-<  -----  >-8
-One challenge concerning other libraries is their generality, or the ability of existing solutions or software in one lab to be applied to the problems of another labs.
-Because different groups use highly-tuned combinations of these standard techniques to solve their imaging and single-molecule problems for specific experiments and instrumentation, there is a barrier to sharing work and ideas in this space.
----
-8-<  -----  >-8

 The library tttrlib facilitates the work with files containing time-tagged time resolved photon streams by providing a vendor independent C++ application programming interface (API)